 After some discussion, this post features GMAT Critical Reasoning practice questions below.

-Why does the GMAT ask CR?
-Why does it matter?
+Why does the GMAT ask Critical Reasoning?

 Well, in its essence, every sale is an argument.
 If I want to sell you sometime, I have to present a case in some form to convince you to buy it.
 If I make a wonderfully cogent argument, I may well generate the sale.
 If my argument is faulty, and I repeat this pattern, that can only mean bad things for the long-term financial well-being of my business.
-Arguments are important in business, and the skill of evaluating arguments is one that every manager should cultivate.
-That’s precisely why business schools want you to bone up on it, which is why the GMAT asks about it in CR questions.

 The 8 Types of CR Questions

 Step one of the general strategy for GMAT Critical Reasoning is: read the question before reading the argument.
 Know which type of question you are going to have to answer, and read the argument with that question in mind.
 The eight broad categories of GMAT Critical Reasoning questions are

 1) weaken the argument/find the flaw in the argument